 The resilience of central counterparties (CCPs) has become increasingly important.
 The requirement to use central clearing for standardised over-the-counter derivatives has turned bilateral direct exposures between SIBs into exposures to CCPs.
 Exposures to CCPs are concentrated among a small number of entities, which are typically SIBs.
 CCPs are increasingly important for financial stability.
 A substantial amount of work has therefore been - and continues to be - devoted to maintaining their resilience, identifying options for their recovery and ensuring that they are resolvable.
-It is important that this continues and the work on CCP resolution is completed.

-Market-based measures of systemic risk have fallen.
+Market-based measures of systemic risk fell.
 A bank poses more risk to the system if it is likely to be undercapitalised when the whole system is undercapitalised or if its distress or failure would result in large losses in the financial system.
 Measures based on market data suggest that systemic risk was broadly stable between 2000 and 2019, except during the global financial crisis.
+During the severe market tensions that occurred at the outset of the COVID-19 pandemic, measures of systemic risk increased, but by less than in the previous crisis episode.
+As noted above, its impact on the economy and the financial system has been mitigated by the wideranging support provided by public authorities.
+The observed dynamics are still consistent with the hypothesis that the resilience of G-SIBs has improved.

 The 2007-08 financial crisis slowed down, but did not reverse, the long-term trend towards global financial integration.
 Cross-border lending by banks other than European banks continued to expand.
-Measures of cross-border connectedness peaked at the onset of the financial crisis and, after a sharp drop in 2008, have since returned to or surpassed their pre-crisis levels.
+Measures of cross-border connectedness peaked at the onset of the financial crisis and, after a sharp drop in 2008, have since returned to or surpassed their precrisis levels.

-The evaluation could not support the hypothesis that internal TLAC has fragmentary effects, but it supports orderly resolution and incentivises coordination between home and host authorities.
+The evaluation could not support the hypothesis that internal TLAC, which supports orderly resolution and incentivises coordination between home and host authorities, has fragmentary effects.
 FSB standards provide that host authorities should impose internal TLAC requirements for material sub-groups in their jurisdiction, scaling the requirement within a 75%-90% range.
 Some respondents to the call for public feedback argued that such internal TLAC requirements could drive market fragmentation.
 The evaluation does not support this claim.
 Rather, internal TLAC supports orderly resolution and incentivises coordination between home and host authorities.